jlord/git-it/README.md

 ### To Rebuild Pages

 In `/git-it` in terminal, run `npm run build`.

+#### Traditional Chinese

+To build the Chinese version, run `npm run build zhtw`.

 ### To Edit Styles and Layouts

 The HTML for the header and footer are in `/partials` and the assests (css, js and images) are in `/assets`.
 The layout templated used for the pages is `layout.hbs`.

 ### About the Wayz

 The `buildpages.js` contains all the scripting for creating the sites.
 It pulls the body content from `/raw-content`, the header and footer content from `/partials` and the layout template form `layout.hbs`.

 The `index.html` page is currently built bespoke, by hand, such artisan.
 Wow.